-We will rescind your coverage if you, your group or someone seeking coverage on your behalf has:
+We will rescind your coverage if you, or someone seeking coverage on your behalf has:

-- Performed an act, practice, or omission that constitutes fraud, or - Made an intentional misrepresentation of material fact to BCBSM or another party, which results in you or a dependent obtaining or retaining coverage with BCBSM or the payment of claims under this or another BCBSM certificate.
+- Performed an act, practice, or omission that constitutes fraud, or - Intentionally lied about a material fact to BCBSM or another party, which results in you or a dependent obtaining or retaining coverage with BCBSM or the payment of claims under this or another BCBSM certificate.

 We may rescind your coverage back to the effective date of your contract.
 If we do, we will provide you with a 30-day notice.
 Once we notify you that we are rescinding your coverage, we may hold or reject claims during this 30-day period.
-You will have to repay BCBSM for its payment for any services you received.
+You must repay BCBSM for its payment for any services you received.